carolinadatascience/spotify-challenge/README.md

-<h1 align="center">Workshop Name</h1>
+<h1 align="center">CADS Wrapped 2023</h1>

-<p align="center"><b><i>Created by @<your_github_username_here!!> for Carolina Analytics and Data Science on [[DATE HERE]]</b></i></p>
+<p align="center"><b><i>Created by @juliabarrow for Carolina Analytics and Data Science on November 19th, 2023</b></i></p>

-Here, please provide a **detailed**, *high quality* description of your workshop.
-Please include markdown formatting such as bold and italics to accentuate certain points.
-If you are unaware about how markdown formatting works, check out this [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).

-## Getting Started

-This section is a very important section.
-Please include this and write a good, easy-to-follow description of how to get started with and download the necessary tools for this workshop.
-(DELETE THIS LINE).

-Here are some of the things you must do to get started with this workshop:
+This collaborative workshop will allow you to work in groups to work with the data provided to produce some fun insights into Spotify song data, inspried by Spotify Wrapped.

 ### Software Prerequisites

-In this section, include necessary software that needs to be installed.
-This includes the Python programming language, Jupyter, R Studio, etc. Here are some example sentences to keep in your file:
+You can use any programming language for this workshop, Python or R is recommended:

-- **This workshop uses the Python programming language.** If you do not already have Python installed on your computer, install the latest version for your operating system [here](https://www.python.org/downloads/).
+- If you do not already have Python installed on your computer, install the latest version for your operating system [here](https://www.python.org/downloads/).

-- **This workshop uses the R programming language.** If you do not already have R installed on your computer, install the latest version for your operating system [here](https://cloud.r-project.org).
+- If you do not already have R installed on your computer, install the latest version for your operating system [here](https://cloud.r-project.org).

-- This workshop will also use JupyterLab to run Jupyter Notebooks (with Python).
+- You can use JupyterLab to run Jupyter Notebooks (with Python).
 Learn how to install JupyterLab [here](https://jupyter.org/install).

-- This workshop will also use RStudio to run R files.
+- You can use RStudio to run R files.
 Learn how to install RStudio [here](https://posit.co/download/rstudio-desktop/).

-*Make sure to include any other software necessary for your workshop. **THIS INCLUDES PACKAGES!!!***

 ### Clone this Repository